Historic Home Remodel: A 1920s Colonial Gets a Refresh

 It was important to the homeowners (and to Meadowlark) to salvage and reuse the featured original millwork rather than replacing with new.

-All in all, Meadowlark helped the homeowners realize their vision of updating the layout and adding space without loosing the integrity of the house’s authentic 1920s feel.
+All in all, Meadowlark helped the homeowners realize their vision of remodeling the historic home and adding space without losing the integrity of the house’s authentic 1920s feel.

-To bring the home up-to-date while respecting its original character from the 1920s.
+To bring the historic home up-to-date while respecting its original character from the 1920s.

 Overall project goals: